josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 </code-example>

-Install type definitions for the existing libraries that you're using but that don't come with prepackaged types:
+Install type definitions for the existing libraries that you are using but that do not come with prepackaged types:
 AngularJS, AngularJS Material, and the Jasmine unit test framework.

 For the PhoneCat app, we can install the necessary type definitions by running the following command: